einoj/print.sh/README.md

 ```
 #How to install
 It is not necessary to install the script to use it.
-However if you want any user to be able to use the script you can run the install script.
+However if you want any user to be able to use the script you can install it by running the install script.
 ```
 sudo ./install.sh
 ```
 This will install print.sh under /usr/bin and create a symbolic link /usr/bin/print -> /usr/bin/print.sh.
-WARNING THE INSTALL SCRIPT WILL OVERWRITE ANY FILE NAMED /usr/bin/print
+WARNING THE INSTALL SCRIPT WILL OVERWRITE ANY EXISTING FILE NAMED /usr/bin/print
 The program can then be used by any user like this:
 ```
 print filename printername